emqx/neuron-docs/en_US/configuration/north-apps/ekuiper/ekuiper.md

-# Best Practices for Integrating Neuron and eKuiper
+# Neuron and eKuiper Integration Best Practices

 This article provides a detailed introduction to deploying Neuron 2.4 and eKuiper 1.9 with TCP connection using Docker Compose.
 Here is the specific configuration process: